Three key lessons from the Pope's TED talk

 Too often, Francis continued, modern "techno-economic" systems put products ahead of technology.

-Drawing on the Parable of the Good Samaritan, the Pope noted that two men walked by the injured man by the roadside.
+Drawing on the Parable of the Good Samaritan, the Pope noted that two men walked by the injured man.
 But a third man, the Good Samaritan, stopped.
 Today's humanity shares the same story, Francis said.

 "People's paths are riddled with suffering, as everything is centered around money, and things, instead of people."

-But all it takes is for one person to stop and help, and change the lives of people around us.
+But all it takes is for one person to stop and help, and change the lives of people around us, turning a small ripple into a revolution.

 "A single individual is enough for hope to exist, and that individual can be you.
 And then there will be another 'you,' and another 'you,' and it turns into an 'us.'
 And so, does hope begin when we have an 'us?'
 No. Hope began with one 'you.'
 When there is an 'us,' there begins a revolution.